Beliavsky/Fortran-Tools/README.md

 [PyFerret](https://github.com/NOAA-PMEL/PyFerret): Ferret is an interactive computer visualization and analysis environment designed to meet the needs of oceanographers and meteorologists analyzing large and complex gridded data sets, from NOAA/PMEL.
 It runs on recent Unix and Mac systems, using X windows for display.
 PyFerret, introduced in 2012, is a Python module wrapping Ferret.

-[pyplot-fortran](https://github.com/jacobwilliams/pyplot-fortran): generate plots from Fortran using Python's matplotlib.pyplot, by jacobwilliams
+[pyplot-fortran](https://github.com/jacobwilliams/pyplot-fortran): generate plots from Fortran using Python's matplotlib.pyplot, by Jacob Williams

 ### Preprocessors
 [f90 do nest](https://github.com/hattom/f90_do_nest): Python script to generated deeply nested do loops in Fortran, by Thomas Hayward-Schneider.
 It will generate "classical" nested do/enddo in f90code.F90 and also a do concurrent version in f90code_conc.F90.